geerteltink/geert.elt.ink/src/content/notes/2020-10-29-about-workshops.md

 ---
-title: 'About the value of workshops'
+title: "About the value of workshops"
-description: 'If you have the opportunity to attend conferences, talks or a workshop, just go for it!'
+description: "If you have the opportunity to attend conferences, talks or a workshop, just go for it!"
-slug: about-the-value-of-workshops
+slug: "about-the-value-of-workshops"
-pubDate: 2020-10-29
+pubDate: "2020-10-29"
 tags:
-  - knowledge
+  - "knowledge"
-  - books
+  - "books"
-  - conferences
+  - "conferences"
-  - workshops
+  - "workshops"
 ---

 {% image "./src/assets/images/workshop.jpeg", "Workshop" %}